-Under alternative 3, OSV use in the interior of Yellowstone in the winter would occur at levels that would impact park resources such as wildlife, air quality, and soundscapes.
-These impacts would represent irretrievable, but not irreversible, losses to the quality of the resource.
-The ability of visitors to experience these resources may also be lost to a certain extent; however compared to alternative 1, visitors would have more opportunities to experience park resources because they would be able to access the interior of the park.
-Alternative 3 would allow for a mix of uses in the winter including non-motorized and OSV opportunities, but would result in the loss of one specific use (snowmobile use).
+Under alternative 3, OSV use in the interior of Yellowstone in the winter would occur at levels that would impact the park's resources such as wildlife, air quality, and soundscapes.
+These impacts would all be minor or less and would represent irretrievable, but not irreversible, losses to the quality of the resource.
+The ability of visitors to experience these resources may also be lost to a certain extent.
+Alternative 3 allows for a mix of uses in the winter including non-motorized and oversnow opportunities, but would result in the loss of one specific use (snowmobile use).
 This alternative would represent a loss of the specific desired visitor experience.
-However, OSV use in the winter would provide beneficial impacts to the socioeconomic values of the surrounding communities, that may be reduced compared to other action alternatives that allow for a greater mix of uses.
+However, OSV use in the winter would provide beneficial impacts to the socioeconomic values of the surrounding communities, which may be reduced compared to other action alternatives that allow for a greater mix of uses.
 The closure of Sylvan Pass would result in benefits to the health and safety of NPS employees because avalanche mitigation efforts would no longer be required in that area and NPS resources currently allocated for park operations could be reallocated for other activities in the park.
-Under alternative 3, while there would be some irretrievable losses, these would not be irreversible.
+Those NPS resources dedicated to implementing winter use management would also be lost to other management opportunities in the park.
+For alternative 3, while there would be some irretrievable losses, these would not be irreversible.